ttheoto/DSND_Capstone_Arvato/README.md

 ## Project Introduction<a name="intro"></a>

-By creating customer segmentation and comparing to general population, one can know which part of the general population are more likely to be customer and which part are not.
-I analyzed demographics data for customers of a mail-order sales company in Germany, comparing it to demographics information for the general population.
-Firstly, I used different approaches to pre-process the data, and then I used unsupervised learning techniques, PCA (Principle Componets Analysis) and k-NN (k-nearest neighbor algorithm), to perform customer segmentation and to identify the core customer traits of the company.
-Secondly, with demographics information for targets of a marketing campaign for the company, I used different models to predict which individuals are most likely to convert into customers.
+In this project, I analyzed demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
+I've used unsupervised learning techniques (k-nearest neighbo) to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.
+Then, I applied what I've learned on a third dataset with demographics information for targets of a marketing campaign for the company, and used a model to predict which individuals are most likely to convert into becoming customers for the company.
+This model was then submitted into a [Kaggle Competition](https://www.kaggle.com/c/udacity-arvato-identify-customers/).
-Finally, I also tested the model in competition through kaggle, where the competition is [here](https://www.kaggle.com/c/udacity-arvato-identify-customers/).

 ## File Descriptions <a name="files"></a>

-Since the dataset offered by **AZ Direct GmbH** is private and cannot be published, only the meta-data is uploaded here.
+Unfortunately, the dataset offered by **AZ Direct GmbH** cannot be published.
+The analysis and other data can be found under:

-- Arvato_Project_Workbook.ipynb: The main analysis file
+- Arvato_Project_Workbook.ipynb: The main notebook, where the complete analysis can be found
-- DIAS_Attributes_Values_2017.xlsx: the meta-data (a detailed mapping of data values for each feature in alphabetical order)
+- DIAS_Attributes_Values_2017.xlsx: a detailed mapping of data values for each feature in alphabetical order
-- DIAS_Information_Levels_Attributes_2017.xlsx: the meta-data (a top-level list of attributes and descriptions, organized by informational category)
+- DIAS_Information_Levels_Attributes_2017.xlsx: a top-level list of attributes and descriptions, organized by informational category
-- predic_result_lr.csv - the rediction results (used logistic regression)
-- predic_result_lr_PCA20.csv - the rediction results (used logistic regression and 20 PCA componets only)
-- predic_result_rf.csv - the rediction results (used random forest)

 ## Results<a name="results"></a>